26 May What is Best: Angled or Straight Parking Spaces?

 Maybe you haven’t given much thought to the way you lay out your parking lot before.
 But, if you’ve landed on this page, then the chances are pretty high that you are thinking about it now.
 When designing a parking lot, many different factors come into play.
 How many vehicles does the parking lot need to fit?
 Is the lot designed to drain effectively during rainfall?
 Will some spots are covered and others exposed?
 An additional element to factor into your parking lot design is whether or not you use angled or straight parking spaces.

 Which Type Of Parking Spaces Are The Most Desirable?

 Believe it or not, there is some debate about which parking space orientation is preferable.
 One mathematician even went so far as to explain why angled parking is more efficient, whereas others have cautioned that angled parking has it’s perks, but straight parking spaces are overall more effective.
 Here, we’ll discuss the pros and cons of angled and straight parking spaces so you can make an informed decision on how to lay out your parking lot.

+What is angled parking?
 Angled parking seems to be the favorite of many, and yet what exactly does it offer that straight parking spaces do not?
 First off, angled parking spaces don’t require vehicles to make as sharp of a turn when parking.
 This makes it much easier for cars to move in and out of parking spaces, lessening the likelihood of a collision while simultaneously making it easier for drivers to stay within the lines of their parking space.
-Because cars are staggered when parking at an angle, it’s also less likely that a driver will get blocked in should the car next to them park too close.
+Because cars are staggered with angled parking dimensions, it’s also less likely that a driver will get blocked in should the car next to them park too close.

 - Easy to park